Biden and Trump notch wins in Tuesday's primaries. Other races will offer hints on national politics

 Biden, a Democrat, and Trump, a Republican, also easily won primaries Tuesday in Ohio.
 Trump also won Florida's Republican primary.
 There was no contest for Biden to win in Florida as Democrats there canceled their primary and opted to award all 224 of their delegates to him, a move that has precedence for an incumbent president.
 Trump and Biden are also expected to easily win primaries Tuesday in Arizona and Kansas, banking more support after becoming their parties' presumptive nominees last week.

 Other races outside of the presidency could provide insight into the national political mood.
-Ohio's Republican Senate primary pits Trump-backed businessman Bernie Moreno against two challengers, Ohio Secretary of State Frank Frank LaRose and Matt Dolan, whose family owns the Cleveland Guardians baseball team.
+In Ohio's Republican Senate primary, Trump-backed businessman Bernie Moreno defeated two challengers, Ohio Secretary of State Frank Frank LaRose and Matt Dolan, whose family owns the Cleveland Guardians baseball team.

 Chicago voters will decide whether to assess a one-time real estate tax to pay for new homeless services.
 And voters in California will move toward deciding a replacement for former House Speaker Kevin McCarthy, who resigned his seat after being pushed out of Republican leadership.